browsermt/students/decode8bit/README.md

 	`python3 $MARIAN/scripts/simulate-compression.py -i model.npz.best-bleu-detok.npz -b 8 --fixed_point -o model-finetune.npz`

 	- Take the training script that you used for producing the student and add the following switches to the marian command: `--compress-bit 8 --compress-skip-bias`.
-Example is shown in `run.me.finetune.example.sh`
+Example is shown in `run.me.finetune.example.sh`.
+Finetuning is **really** fast.
+The model's quality is going to start going down after a few thousand mini-batches.
+Make sure you have frequent validations so that you don't miss the sweet spot!

 3. Compile the relevant marian branch: https://github.com/marian-nmt/marian-dev/tree/intgemm_reintegrated_computestats